oyedelemichael1/azure-hub-and-spoke/README.md

 ### To Test the Script

-create a terraform.tfvars file in the root directory with the following
+Create a terraform.tfvars file in the root directory with the following.

 ```hcl
 client_id = "<your-client-id>"